Jack Gibson (rugby league): Newtown & Wests

 Gibson spent the 1962 season with Newtown and was set for retirement until the club put him on open contract at the end of 1962.
-He was snapped up by Wests, playing out his career in the 1963 and 1964 seasons, including their 1963 Grand final loss.
+He was snapped up by Wests, playing out his career in the 1963 and 1964 seasons, including their 1963 Grand Final loss.

 Wests 1963 Grand Final loss to St George was controversial thanks to some perceived biased refereeing by Darcy Lawler.
 Prior to the game, one Wests player (later named to be Gibson by team captain Arthur Summons) entered the change room at the Sydney Cricket Ground and promptly told his teammates that if they had backed themselves to win they had better lay off their bets because he had been informed by his own SP Bookie that "The ref has backed St George".
 During the game, played on an extremely muddy ground thanks to heavy rain and lower grade games that had churned up the cricket pitch area, Lawler had made some questionable decisions against Wests.
 Just before half time, Wests had a try disallowed.
 With St George leading 5–3, centre Gil MacDougall had a chance to give Wests the lead when he won a race to the ball and looked to have grounded it for a try, but Lawler ruled that he did not ground it.
 Later with 15 minutes to go and the score still favouring Saints 5–3, St George winger Johnny King scored a controversial match winning try with Wests players claiming that King had been tackled and that they believed Lawler had called him to play the ball, only for King to get up and continue his run to the try line with Lawler then awarding the try giving St George an 8–3 win and their third straight Grand Final win over Wests.
-Both decisions fueled the debate about Lawler's impartiality on the day.
+Both decisions fuelled the debate about Lawler's impartiality on the day.
 Lawler, who awarded St George the penalties 18–7, retired after the match.